llllllllll/quelling_blade/README.rst

 A consequence of a reference counted garbage collector is that it makes deallocation of graphs expensive.
 In this context, a graph is any Python object which contains more Python objects.
 Once the root node reaches zero references, the graph must be unwound by decrementing the reference count of each of its children.
-If the node is the sole owner of any of its children, then those that node must unwind itself by decrementing the references of its own children.
+If the node is the sole owner of any of its children, then that node must unwind itself by decrementing the references of its own children.
 This can make deallocation of the graph linear in the number of nodes.

 Another place where this garbage collection scheme can be an issue is when latency is more important than keeping the memory usage low.
 An example of this is a webserver which takes in some input, does a small amount of processing, and returns some data to the user.
 For each request, the programmer may know that the memory cannot exceed some reasonable bound and therefore it would be safe to keep all of the temporary objects alive until the request has been served.
 Instead, CPython will spend time freeing each intermediate object along the way.
-It

 Arena Allocation
 ----------------